gaurav1234567897/GNN-for-classification-and-clustering/README.md

 # GNN-for-classification-and-clustering
-GNN for node classification and clustering for community detection In this project I have employed the gumbel softmax approach to graph network clustering.
+GNN for node classification and clustering for community detection Node classification using Kipf's semisupervised classification algorithm.

+In this project I have employed the gumbel softmax approach to graph network clustering.

 The experimental findings on specific graph datasets are used to compare with spectral clustering.
 We do a series of experiments on our graph clustering algorithm, using dataset: Zachary karate club.
 Graph clustering, aiming to partition a graph into several densely connected disjoint communities or groups.

 I. INTRODUCTION
 Depending on how well the nodes of the graph are connected, we detect the community structure in the